nmeisburger/Rice-Eats/README.md

 ### Initial Deployment to Heroku

-1. Install Heroku CLI with `npm install -g heroku` if it is not already installed
+1. Install Heroku CLI with `npm install -g heroku` if it is not already installed.
-2. Run `heroku create <project name>`
+2. Run `heroku create <project name>`.
 3. Run `git remote -v` to confirm that this worked.
 You should see the following:

-            git remote -v
+            $ git remote -v
             heroku https://git.heroku.com/<project name>.git (fetch)
             heroku https://git.heroku.com/<project name>.git (push)
             origin git@github.com:nsafai/<git repo name>.git (fetch)
             origin git@github.com:nsafai/<git repo name>.git (push)

-4. Run `$ git add .`
+4. Run `$ git add .`.
-5. Run `$ git commit -m <commit message>`
+5. Run `$ git commit -m <commit message>`.
-6. Run `$ git push heroku master` to push the app to heroku
+6. Run `$ git push heroku master` to push the app to heroku.
-7. Run `$ heroku ps:scale web=1` to set up a free server to host the app
+7. Run `$ heroku ps:scale web=1` to set up a free server to host the app.
 8. Run `$ heroku addons:create mongolab` to create a free mongolab database for the app.
-Note that heroku will automatically populate the `MONGODB_URI` environment variable with the database address
+Note that heroku will automatically populate the `MONGODB_URI` environment variable with the database address.
+9. Repeat steps 4 - 6 to ensure that the deployment is ready.
-9. Run `$ heroku open` to view the app in deployment
+10. Run `$ heroku open` to view the app in deployment.

 ## App Overview
 Rice Eats is a web app designed for students at Rice University to view the meals currently availible at each